resbaz/lessons/matlab/README.md

 * While still in the License Centre, select the "Download Products" link and follow the instructions on each dialog box in the download procedure
 * Start the MathWorks installer
-  * Windows: Double-click the setup.exe file.
+  * Windows: Double-click the setup.exe file
-  * Macintosh: Double-click the InstallForMacOSX file.
+  * Macintosh: Double-click the InstallForMacOSX file
-  * Linux/Unix: Run the install script.
+  * Linux/Unix: Run the install script
 * Choose "Log in with a MathWorks Account" and follow the prompts

 ### Alternatively...

 If you have any trouble following the steps above, you can find more detailed instructions [here](https://docs.google.com/file/d/0B6C-GRMoX9XQenllRHpadzVCRHM/edit?pli=1).
+You'll need to following information depending on whether you are a student or staff member:
 * Staff:
-  * Page 1-8 to 1-10 shows how to access the Mathworks site to create an account and download the software
+  * Page 1-8 to 1-10 shows how to access the MathWorks site to create an account and download the software
   * Page 1-11 to 1-17 instructs the user on how to install and activate the software
   * Activation Key: 24759-36418-71647-13382-89362
   * License: 342764
   * End Users: Total Academic Headcount (TAH) Campus
 * Students:
-  * Page 1-34 to 1-36 shows how to access the Mathworks site to create an account and download the software
+  * Page 1-34 to 1-36 shows how to access the MathWorks site to create an account and download the software
   * Page 1-37 to 1-42 instructs the user on how to install and activate the software
   * Activation Key: 18098-22076-81253-90866-03229
   * License: 932357